 Service Type:

 Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the ne authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not

-specified in statute.
+specified in statute. , ,

 Service Title:

 Remote Personal Support Technology

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-Remote Personal Support Technology is an electronic device independent in the community or in their place of residence service provides up to twenty-four (24) hour alert, monitoring remote prompting or in-home reminders, or environmental electronologies.
-The service is intended to promote independent and as independently as possible in one's home, and to ensure the Remote Personal Support Technology is available to individual homes, may have a demonstrated need for timely response of with limited assistance or supervision of paid staff.
-This ng or remote personal emergency response capability, controls for independence through the use of nce and quality of life, to offer opportunity to live safely are the health and safety of the individual in services.
-Cluals who may want to live independently in their own due to health or safety concerns, or may be afforded
+service provides up to twenty-four (24) hour alert, monitoremote prompting or in-home reminders, or environment ace with limited assistance or supervision of paid staff.
+This oring or remote personal emergency response capability, all controls for independence through the use of dence and quality of life, to offer opportunity to live safely

-increased independence from staff supervision in residential activities for individuals and their families.
-Remote Personal Support Technology includes development the electronic device or sensors, monthly maintenance, rentance, rentance of the residence of th at of individualized response plans with the installation of all or subscription fees.
-This service is not intended to
+Remote Personal Support Technology is available to indi homes, may have a demonstrated need for timely respons increased independence from staff supervision in residen activities for individuals and their families. se due to health or safety concerns, or may be afforded

-provide for paid, in-person on-site response.
+Remote Personal Support Technology includes development of individualized response plans with the installation of the electronic device or sensors, monthly maintenance, rental or subscription fees.
+This service is not intended to provide for paid, in-person on-site response.
 On-site response must be planned through response plans that are developed using natural and/or other paid supports for on-site response.